stephenjohnlimb/ek9/README.md

 `native-image --no-fallback  -jar ek9.jar` to create a native binary.

 You can then just run that application `./ek9` or send it to someone; and they can run it (must be same OS);
-but they don;t need Java installed (i.e. it is a full standalone binary).
+but they don't need Java installed (i.e. it is a full standalone binary).

 Now this is early days and there's some gotchas with reflection and proxies (mainly in the lsp libraries being used).
 But I'm currently focussing on the command-line compiler.
 So for now the language-server still has to be run with java as a jar.
 But I'll get there.

+### Main Entry Point

+The Java source `org.ek9lang.cli.Ek9.java` is the main entry point in and `org.ek9lang.compiler.main.Ek9Compiler.java` is where the actual compiler is.
+Though this is split into many 'phases' as the EK9 compile is a multi-pass compiler.
+Some of these phases are single-threaded and some are multi-threaded.

 ### Blog
 If you want to see why specific decisions have been made on the details of the language then you can follow the [EK9 blog](https://blog.ek9.io/).